What is an administrative review

 - if a change would be otherwise appropriate.

-When you apply for an administrative review, you will be asked to provide details of your financial situation.
+When you apply for an administrative review, you'll be asked to provide details of your financial situation.
 If the other parent wants to take part in the review:

 - they are allowed to have a copy of your application and any supporting information, including the financial details